-- Knock Box: To dump puck out the used espresso cake.
+- Knock Box: To dump the puck out of the used espresso cake.

-Important things to consider as well are for example a gram weigh scale.
-It will make sure everything is at correct level, so you can replicate whatever you are doing right.
+- Weighing Scale: It will make sure everything is at the correct level, so you can replicate whatever you are doing right.
 And also something to check the espresso when it comes out, like a measuring cup, to make sure the machine yield is on point and see what changes as you evolve.

 Now that we have all the basics in place, it is time to make that great shot.
 I will make a step-by-step guide down here and just follow it and adapt whatever you need to adjust.

 - Water – Depending on your machine, fill it up or hook it to the waterline.
-Remember to make sure that your water has to be of good quality and as pure as possible.
-It will avoid any kind of contamination in the final product.
-Also make sure it’s room temperature, as the machine will handle the heating.
+Make sure it’s room temperature, as the machine will handle the heating part.
 Distilled water is not recommended as most machines can take damage with this.
 A carbon filter works best to keep the water in the right spot.
 If the water is not good enough, you may have to boil it or purify it with tablets.

 - Let the Machine prepare – Making espresso is fast, but the machine has to be ready for it.
 Each machine works differently when it comes to this.
 Make sure you are giving it enough time to heat up.
 The time for this is usually from as little as 10 minutes to even an hour (for very big machines, mostly commercial).
 Please refer to your machine’s manual for this time, as it varies from one to another.

 - Make a Test Run – Doing a test run will prepare the machine for the real thing.
 It will bring all the components to the desired temperature.
 Lock an empty portafilter in the machine and give it the test run, this should bring water to the system and prepare everything to go.
 Also, you may be able to notice any issues at this point.